MochiDiffusion/MochiDiffusion/README.md

 - Performance (after initial generation, which is slower)
   * ~10s in macOS on MacBook Pro M1 Max (64 GB).
   * ~20s in macOS on MacBook Pro M1 Pro (32 GB).

+## Privacy

+All generation happens locally and absolutely nothing is sent to the cloud.

 ## Credits